Border Crossing from Mae Sai to Tachileik, Burma: Travel and Visa Info 2016

 There are some interesting temples you can visit while you're there.
 Shwe Dagon Pagoda is on a hillside, within walking distance (although it's quite a steep hill to climb), and affords good views across Tachileik and the Burmese hills on one side and Mae Sai on the other.
 Otherwise just walk around the town and soak up the uniquely Burmese atmosphere.
-The sellers all congregate at the entry point so, having left them behind, you'll be left in relative peace to explore the town at your leisure on foot, or, alternatively, you can book a cycle taxi for an hour or so for a 100 - 150 Thai baht that will take you to that temple (Shwe Dagon) and a couple of others close by.
-They'll offer to take you other places too, included in the price, such as a long-necked Karen village, but there's an entrance fee.
-Or to a precious stones dealer, (which earns the driver a cut if you buy something).
+The sellers all congregate at the entry point so, having left them behind, you'll be left in relative peace to explore the town at your leisure on foot.
+Alternatively, you can book a cycle taxi for an hour or so for a 100 - 150 Thai baht that will take you to that temple (Shwe Dagon) and a couple of others close by.
+They'll offer to take you to other places too, included in the price, such as a long-necked Karen village, but there's an entrance fee, or to a precious stones dealer, (which earns the driver some commission if you buy something).

-Just make sure you're back at the border control before 6pm, and well before 4:30pm, if you want to catch the last scheduled bus to Chiangmai, which will get you back around 9 pm (or 6:30 to Chiang Rai).
+Just make sure you're back at the border control before 4:30pm, if you want to catch the last scheduled bus to Chiangmai, which will get you back around 9 pm (or 6:30 to Chiang Rai).

 Returning to Thailand

 There are no Thai consular services in Tachileik, so you can't get a Thai visa here.
 You either have to have one already, obtained from elsewhere, or else enter Thailand under their "visa waiver scheme".